Snorting Cocaine Side Effects, Signs, Dangers, and Addiction Treatment

-Cocaine is a stimulant drug with highly addictive properties that is derived from the coca plant 1.
-Also known as “coke,” “snow,” or “blow,” cocaine is a white, crystal-like powder that provides a euphoric high.
+Cocaine is a stimulant drug with highly addictive properties that is derived from the coca plant.1 Also known as “coke,” “snow,” and “blow,” cocaine is a white, crystal-like powder that provides a euphoric high.

-Cocaine is commonly snorted through the nose because the high typically lasts 15 to 30 minutes, which is longer than other routes of administration 2.
-Because the cocaine high is relatively short-lived, cocaine users may go on binges where they consume large amounts of the drug over of a period of time in an effort to maintain a consistent high.
+Cocaine is commonly snorted through the nose because the high typically lasts for 15 to 30 minutes, which is longer than that of other routes of administration.2 Because the cocaine high is relatively short-lived, cocaine users may go on binges where they consume large amounts of the drug over periods of time in an effort to maintain a consistent high.

 Why Is Snorting Cocaine Dangerous?

-With chronic use, cocaine can impart long-term changes in both the reward system in the brain and in the orbitofrontal cortex—the area of the brain responsible for decision-making, flexibility, and insight.
-Cocaine can also affect the brain’s stress response, causing the stress circuits in the brain to become increasingly sensitive 2.
-This may contribute to increased risk of future relapses 2.
-Animals who have been given cocaine in the past are more likely to seek it out when put under stress 2.
+With chronic use, cocaine can cause long-term changes in both the reward system in the brain and in the orbitofrontal cortex—the area of the brain responsible for decision-making, flexibility, and insight.
+Cocaine can also affect the brain’s stress response, causing the stress circuits in the brain to become increasingly sensitive.2 This may contribute to an increased risk of future relapses.2 Animals who have been given cocaine in the past are more likely to seek it out when put under stress.2

-Another danger of snorting cocaine is the risk for overdose.
-Ingesting a toxic amount of cocaine can cause sudden death 2.
-Snorting cocaine even one time can result in an overdose.
-Users with preexisting health issues and those who mix cocaine with other drugs (e.g., with heroin as a “speedball” or with alcohol) are especially at risk of overdose.
+Another danger of snorting cocaine is the risk of overdose.
+Ingesting a toxic amount of cocaine can cause sudden death.2 Snorting cocaine even one time can result in an overdose.
+Users with preexisting health issues and those who mix cocaine with other drugs (e.g. with heroin as a “speedball” or with alcohol) are especially at risk for overdose.

 Side Effects of Snorting Cocaine